-The Company's principal activities are the generation and sale of electricity and heat.
+PJSC Unipro principal activities are the generation and the sale of electricity and heat.

-The shares of PJSC Unipro are listed on the Moscow Exchange (MOEX).
+The shares of PJSC Unipro are listed in the Moscow Exchange (MOEX).

 The Company operates the following five power plants (GRES) as branches: Surgutskaya GRES-2, Shaturskaya GRES, Berezovskaya GRES, Smolenskaya GRES and Yayvinskaya GRES.
+The Company also runs a representative office in Moscow and a branch Engineering after launching the 3rd power unit PSU-800 based on branch "Berezovskaya GRES" supports some auxiliary works required by the design documentation.
+Also, it develops some minor projects aimed to increase operational efficiency and business sustainability of the plant.
 All references to the "Group" refer to the Company, its branches and subsidiaries.

-The structure of the Group, including all consolidated entities and joint ventures, is presented in the table below:
+The structure of the Group, including all consolidated entities and a joint venture, is presented in the table below:

-Ownership, % Principal activity 31 December 2020 31 December 2019 000 Unipro Engineering 000 Agro-industrial Park "Siberia" Engineering activities Wholesale of electricity and heat and management of the uninhabited 100 100 fund 100 100 OOO E.ON Connecting Energies Provision of distributed energy solutions to all types of customers 50 50
+Ownership, % Principal activity 31 December 2021 31 December 2020 000 Unipro Engineering Engineering activities Wholesale of electricity and heat 100 100 000 Agro-industrial Park and management of the uninhabited 100 100 "Siberia" OOO E.ON Connecting fund Provision of distributed energy 100 100 Energies solutions to all types of customers 50 50 Consulting support to the group 000 Uniper NefteGaz company 100 0